+azureContainerName: "string"

-azureContainerName: " string " Mandatory.
+Mandatory.
 The name of the Azure container from which the table is to be imported.
-The container must exist. azureConfigFile: " string " Optional.
+The container must exist.

+azureConfigFile: "string"

+Optional.
 A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
-If this is not defined, the default configuration file is used. azureContainerName must be defined, and not be empty. azureStorageAccount: " string " Optional.
-The name of the Azure storage account to use for the operation. azureStorageSasToken: " string " Optional.
+If this is not defined, the default configuration azureStorageAccount: "string"

+Optional.
+The name of the Azure storage account to use for the operation.

+azureStorageSasToken:

+Optional.
 Azure Shared Access Signature (SAS) token to be used for the authentication of the operation, instead of a key.

-11.5 Instance Dump Utility, Schema Dump Utility, and Table Dump Utility
+12.5 Instance Dump Utility, Schema Dump Utility, and Table Dump Utility

 MySQL Shell's instance dump utility util.dumpInstance() and schema dump utility util.dumpSchemas(), support the export of all schemas or a selected schema from an on-premise MySQL instance into an Oracle Cloud Infrastructure Object Storage bucket or a set of local files.
 The table dump utility util.dumpTables() supports the same operations for a selection of tables or views from a schema.
-The exported items can then be imported into a HeatWave Service DB System or a MySQL Server instance using the util.loadDump() utility (see Section 11.6, "Dump Loading Utility").
+The exported items can then be imported into a HeatWave Service DB System or a MySQL Server instance using the util.loadDump() utility (see Section 12.6, "Dump Loading Utility").
 To get the best functionality, always use the most recent version available of MySQL Shell's dump and dump loading utilities.

-- About the Utilities
+- · About the Utilities

-- Requirements and Restrictions
+- · Requirements and Restrictions

 - Running the Utilities

 - Options for Dump Control

-- Options for Dump Output
+- · Options for Dump Output

 - Options for Filtering

 - Options for HeatWave Service and Oracle Cloud Infrastructure

-- Options for S3-compatible Services
+- · Options for S3-compatible Services

 - Options for Microsoft Azure Blob Storage

 - Dumping to Object Storage Bucket with PAR

 - Utility Error Messages